-Some of the best things in life come in pairs that complement each other perfectly.
-Fish and chips.
-Wine and cheese.
+Some of the best things in life come in pairs that complement each other perfectly – fish and chips, for example, or wine and cheese.

 You can add to that list the Chord Mojo and Chord Poly, a DAC and network streaming solution we could describe as a match made in hi-fi heaven.

-Disconnected from the Mojo, the Poly would hardly dwarf your typical vintage cigarette lighter.
+Disconnected from the Mojo, the Poly is about the size of a typical vintage cigarette lighter.
 When the two are attached, their combined size is closer to that of a small hipflask.

 So considering music streamers like the Cambridge CXN (£700) have full-width chassis, text displays and the like, you may initially feel short-changed by the Poly in your palm.

-It’s certainly portable - which, of course, is one of the Chords’ main selling points, and the Poly integrates nicely into the Mojo’s design.
-It slots neatly into its counterpart’s digital connections.
+It’s certainly portable – which, of course, is one of the Poly's main selling points, and it integrates nicely into the Mojo’s design, slotting into its counterpart’s digital connections.

-The Poly has a couple of indicator lights of its own, which are more low-key and functional.
-They denote Mojo pairing, battery life and set-up status.
+The Poly has a couple of more low-key and functional lights of its own, which denote Mojo pairing, battery life and set-up status.

 If you’re doing the latter, the Poly takes up the Mojo’s digital inputs – so you’ll have to unplug any connected sources while you stream.
 And you’ll also be a slave to the Poly’s claimed nine-hour battery life.
 The Chord Mojo’s is ten hours.

-Chord’s manual gives Plex and 8 Player as examples, but they both cost extra for full access.
-A perfectly usable free app for both Android & iOS devices is MyAudioStream Lite, but on this occasion we opt for the Android-friendly BubbleUPnP app on an LG G6 phone.
+It doesn’t take on music streaming duties, though, so users will still have to rely on a third-party DLNA server app.
+Chord gives Plex and 8 Player as examples, but they both cost extra for full access.
+A perfectly usable free app for both Android & iOS devices is MyAudioStream Lite, but on this occasion we opt for the Android-friendly BubbleUPnP app on a Google Pixel 3a XL phone.

-There’s also an unlimited-capacity microSD card slot for DLNA and local playback.
-And you can also play music via Roon software on a PC or Mac, enabling Tidal and MQA file streaming.
-For this, the pop-up screen during the Poly’s wi-fi set-up requires you to tick the ‘Roon’ box.
+There is also an unlimited-capacity microSD card slot for DLNA and local playback, and you can also play music via Roon software on a PC or Mac, enabling MQA file streaming and an alternative means of Tidal access.

-The Poly doesn’t strip the Mojo of its vast file support, as it’s also capable of handling PCM files (up to a staggering 768kHz) as well as DSD256.
+The Poly doesn’t alter the Mojo's vast file support, as it’s also capable of handling PCM files (up to a staggering 768kHz) as well as DSD256.

-Although set-up and usability are more laborious than they should be, it's muxh less significant once the pairing is let loose with your music library.
+While set-up has undeniably improved, usability is still more laborious than it could be with one does-it-all app.
+Still, that niggle seems much less significant once the pairing is let loose with your music library.

 In terms of musical matrimony, the Poly and Mojo could be gearing up for their Silver anniversary.
 Sonically, this is a match made in hi-fi heaven.